Accessibility links

 • Approved external media items (such as YouTube videos and Datawrapper visualizations).

-• Custom text, such as information and instructions.
+• Custom text content, such as information and instructions.

-This article explains how to build a new HTML widget from Pangea CMS.
+This article explains how to create a new HTML widget from Pangea CMS.

 The following pages and segments might include an HTML widget: